-- 1. Students who have been admitted to a degree programme based on a foreign certificate or degree may be asked by the Admissions Board-before registration-to pass an English language test, to be administered by an agency stipulated by this Board. - 2.
-The English language proficiency requirement will be met by passing an examination in English at the level of the VWO final exam, or by passing the TOEFL iBT with a score of at least 100 (with at least a score of 25 on the component 'writing') or an IELTS score of 7 or above with at least a score of 6.5 on all separate components. - 3.
-A Cambridge C1 Advanced or C2 Proficiency Certificate is also accepted.
-Furthermore, the proof of English skills may not be older than 2 years and only native speakers (i.e., UK, Ireland, Australia, New-Zealand, Canada, USA) do not need to hand in such proof.
+- 1. Students who have been admitted to a degree programme on the basis of a foreign certificate or degree may be asked by the Admissions Board- before registration to pass an English language test, to be administered by an agency stipulated by this Board. - 2.
+The English language proficiency requirement will be met by passing an examination in English at the level of the VWO final exam, or by passing the TOEFL iBT with a score of at least 100 ( with at least a score of 25 on the component 'writing') or an IELTS score of 7 or above with at least a score of 6.5 on all separate components.